Design your own asymmetrical platter wall using vintage blue and white platters. Creating a unique and eclectic display for your home.

 It really is very simple.
 It just takes a bit of planning and patience!
 But it’s all so worth it!

-You may also enjoy the post, A Very Simple Vintage Plates, and Windows DIY and How to Style a Vintage Cabinet Hutch with Wedding China in 7 Simple Steps.
+You may also enjoy the post, A Very Simple Vintage Plates, and Windows DIY.

 - Order more Adhesive Disks than you will need.
 I had to keep ordering more, as I needed more platters.
 This slowed me down.
-You can never have enough of them.
+You can never have enough.

 - Don’t stress over it, it’s much easier than it looks.
 Just be patient.

 - If creating a platter wall over a mantel, don’t hang your platters too low down onto the mantel.
-As you’ll want to be able to decorate the mantel later without the platters being in the way.
+You’ll want to be able to decorate the mantel later without the platters being in the way.

-- Recognize that you may need more platters and plates and let your creativity flow.
+- Recognize that you may need more vintage blue and white platters or plates and let your creativity flow.

 You may also enjoy this post, A Vintage Teacup Spring Mantel.